kchen53/pomodoro_planner/sprint1.md

 I am a **student** who is on a time crunch and wants to study on a time interval.

 ## Planned Issues
-*Running the website locally
-*Setting up API

 ### Front-End:
 <br>
-* A home page
+* A home page display
 * A display for the tasks
 * A login section
 * A timer display